 Whether election-related cases are sensitive and likely to draw pressure is thus context-dependent.
 If the costs of negative rulings are minor for the ruling party, they may be outweighed by the regime-sustaining benefits of independent rulings.
 However, as these costs increase, the ruling party’s incentive to apply pressure in that domain grows.
 This pressure can be informal and case-specific, helping to preserve some benefits of judicial independence and to avoid provoking a public clash that might damage the government (Helmke 2010).

 In the absence of pressure, more independent rulings by courts in election-manipulation cases can deter manipulation in two ways.
 First, ruling parties may seek to deny opposition groups the benefits of strategic litigation discussed above—greater visibility, an opportunity to attack the regime on an unpopular valence issue, etc.—by choosing to reduce the level of manipulation in the election.
-Ruling parties may be concerned that negative publicity may damage their popular legitimacy (Gerschewski 2013; Kailitz 2013; von Soest and Grauvogel 2017; Berman et al. 2019; Moehler 2009), even if such damage falls short of mass protest choos to pull back on manipulation in order to minimize strategic litigation by their opponents.
+Ruling parties may be concerned that negative publicity may damage their popular legitimacy (Gerschewski 2013; Kailitz 2013; von Soest and Grauvogel 2017; Berman et al. 2019; Moehler 2009), even if such damage falls short of mass protest, and choose to pull back on manipulation in order to minimize strategic litigation by their opponents.

 In addition, building on the work of Rundlett and Svolik (2016), legal risks are likely to figure into the calculations that low-level actors make about participating election manipulation.
 While that formal model assumes that election-manipulating agents run no risk of penalty if their patron wins the election, I argue that a higher risk of legal exposure may deter agents from engaging in manipulation even when incumbents retain office.
 Courts can hear charges against election officials for a variety of positive acts of election tampering, and can also hear cases against ordinary individuals for engaging in vote-buying or voter pressure, voter impersonation and multiple voting (Orozco-Henríquez, Ayoub, and Ellis 2010).
 And, as the foregoing discussion illustrates, courts in non-democracies can generate regime-sustaining benefits by ruling against ruling party agents at times—and regularly do so.
 The risk of being caught up in court proceedings can be expected to increase as opposition actors turn to more de jure independent courts, serving to deter some agents.
 This expectation is also consistent with the finding that harder-to-detect manipulation is concentrated in places where the opposition is more active (Harvey 2019).
 Following the logic of coordination problems in Rundlett and Svolik (2016), an increased risk of court proceedings that deters some agents from engaging in election manipulation can induce others to stand down as well; if some low-level actors choose not to participate in election fraud due to legal risk, a larger number may also shirk due to uncertainty around the success of the effort, leading to a larger-scale improvement in election integrity.